sjhuang26/thinking-system/README.md

     - primary actor in the GPU
     - accounts for operant behavior
   - token painting aptitude
-    - Can a **training curriculum** be developed to increase **token painting aptitude** -- one's productivity in responding to cues by activating (paying attention to) the right subset of the cognitive map -- and would this increase cognitive intelligence?
+    - Can a **training curriculum** be developed to increase **token painting aptitude** -- one's productivity in responding to cues by activating the right subset of the details in the cognitive map -- and would this increase cognitive intelligence?
   - self-regulation
     - Do cognitive maps reflect something fundamental in **psychopathology**?
 At the very least, virtually everyone is psychologically motivated to put work into better organizing one's cognitive map.
     - see the section referring to ```"Snaps": a hand-motion game of self-regulation```